meta-llama/llama-recipes/demo_apps/llama-on-prem.md

 Then run `huggingface-cli login` and copy and paste your Hugging Face access token to complete the login.

-There are two ways to deploy Llama 2 via vLLM, as a general API server or an OpenAI-compatible server.
+There are two ways to deploy Llama 2 via vLLM, as a general API server or an OpenAI-compatible server (see [here](https://platform.openai.com/docs/api-reference/authentication) on how the OpenAI API authenticates, but you won't need to provide a real OpenAI API key when running Llama 2 via vLLM in the OpenAI-compatible mode).

 ### Deploying Llama 2 as an API Server